vfarcic/devops24/manuscript/06-jenkins-setup.md

 I> Getting spoiled with Gist and still do not want to type?
 The job is available in the [my-k8s-job-ns.groovy Gist](https://gist.github.com/ced1806af8e092d202942a79e81d5ba9).

 The only difference between that job and the one we used before is in `podTemplate` arguments `namespace` and `serviceAccount`.
 This time we specified that the Pod should be created in the `go-demo-3-build` Namespace and that it should use the ServiceAccount `build`.
-If everything works as expected, the instruction to run Pods in a different Namespace should provide the separation we crave and the ServiceAccount will provide the permissions the Pod might need when interacting with Kube API or other Pods.
+If everything works as expected, the instruction to run Pods in a different Namespace should provide the separation we crave, and the ServiceAccount will provide the permissions the Pod might need when interacting with Kube API or other Pods.

 Please click the *Save* button to persist the change of the Job definition.